|

 Or perhaps a colleague borrows it,

-“just to make a quick call,” and all of a sudden your phone is nowhere to be found at all.
+just to make a quick call, and all of a sudden your phone is nowhere to be

 I believe it is the best,